SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 #### Test AWS CloudFront serves your spec files

+* Check your S3 bucket configuration is secure using [this tool](https://console.aws.amazon.com/trustedadvisor/home?#/category/security).

+---
+## <a name="troubleshooting"></a>Troubleshooting tips

+### Check your spec files

-Check that your spec files are correctly published and available on the Internet, using `curl` or a web browser.
+You can check your spec files are correctly published and available on the Internet, using `curl` or a web browser.
 Be sure to specify `https`.

 ```
 curl https://##your-tracking-domain-here##/.well-known/apple-app-site-association